SoftCactusTeam/Warcraft-Heroes-Beyond-Time/docs/README.md

 * Code repository: GitHub
 * Others: Adobe Photoshop CS6, Aseprite and MS Paint

 ## Credits for artwork, music/sound fx and fonts

+To be added...